-If you elect the 100 percent survivor option, upon your death your survivor will receive the same monthly benefit you received (before any tax, insurance premium, or other deductions).
-If you elect the 75 percent option, your survivor receives 75 percent of your pension amount; with the 50 percent option your survivor will be paid half of your monthly pension payment.
+If you elect the 100 percent survivor option, upon your death your survivor will receive the same monthly pension you received (before any tax, insurance premium, or other deductions).
+If you elect the 75 percent option, your survivor will receive 75 percent of your monthly pension amount.
+With the 50 percent option, your survivor will receive 50 percent of your monthly pension amount.

 Additional notes about the survivor options.

 - If you're married and name someone other than your spouse as your beneficiary, or you elect any option other than the 100 percent survivor option, your spouse must waive his or her right to your pension by signing the Pension Election and Spousal Waiver (R0869C) form in the presence of a notary public.